aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to SXC or Online App" h2="Export MOBI to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting MOBI to SXC is a useful process for many C++ developers.
+MOBI is a popular format for e-books, but SXC is a more versatile format that can be used for a variety of purposes.
+By converting MOBI to SXC, developers can open and edit the content of the e-book in a spreadsheet, allowing them to make changes and analyze the data in a more efficient manner.

+<h2>How Aspose.Total Helps for MOBI to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with powerful document manipulation and conversion capabilities.
+It includes two APIs that are specifically designed to help developers convert MOBI to SXC: Aspose.Words for C++ and Aspose.Cells for C++.

- You can include MOBI to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich and easy-to-use document manipulation API that can be used to export MOBI to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that can be used to convert HTML to SXC.
+Both APIs are included in the Aspose.Total for C++ package, making it easy for developers to access the necessary tools to convert MOBI to SXC.

+Using Aspose.Total for C++, developers can easily include MOBI to SXC conversion features within their C++ applications.
+The APIs are feature-rich and powerful, yet easy to use, allowing developers to quickly and efficiently convert MOBI to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}